ManueGE/November/README.md

 let myProvider = MyDateFormatterProvider(format: "dd MMMM yyyy")

 // from date to string
-let date = NSDate()
+let date = Date()
 let myCustomFormatString = date.string(with: myProvider)

 // from string to date
 let string = "18 NV 1983"
-let convertedDate = NSDate(string: string, provider: myProvider)
+let convertedDate = Date(string: string, provider: myProvider)

 ````
-The `NSDateFormatter` used to serialize the `NSDate` or the `String` will be cached under the defined `cacheKey` and will be nicely reused if it is needed again.
+The `DateFormatter` used to serialize the `Date` or the `String` will be cached under the defined `cacheKey` and will be nicely reused if it is needed again.
 In other words, if in any other point of the app we create a new provider with the same format as this

 ````
 let otherProvider = MyDateFormatterProvider(format: "dd MMMM yyyy")

 // from date to string
-let otherDate = NSDate()
+let otherDate = Date()
 let otherCustomFormatString = date.string(with: otherProvider)
 ````

-the `NSDateFormatter` will be reused.
+the `DateFormatter` will be reused.

 #### No cached formatters
-If you don't mind about caching formatters, you simply can use the `NSDate` extension to convert `NSDate` from/to `String` using a `NSDateFormatter`:
+If you don't mind about caching formatters, you simply can use the `Date` extension to convert `Date` from/to `String` using a `DateFormatter`:

 ````
-let formatter = NSDateFormatter() formatter.dateFormat = "MM/yyyy"
+let formatter = DateFormatter() formatter.dateFormat = "MM/yyyy"

-let string = NSDate().string(with: formatter)
+let string = Date().string(with: formatter)
-let date = NSDate(string: "06/2016, formatter: formatter")
+let date = Date(string: "06/2016, formatter: formatter")
 ````

 ---